Independent Policy Gradient for Large-Scale Markov Potential Games: Sharper Rates, Function Approximation, and Game-Agnostic Convergence: Concluding Remarks

 \section{Concluding Remarks}

-\tc{black}{We have proposed new independent policy gradient algorithms run by all players in tandem for learning a Nash equilibrium of a large-scale infinite-horizon Markov potential game, when the size of state space and/or the number of players are very large.
+We have proposed new independent policy gradient algorithms for learning a Nash equilibrium of Markov potential games when the size of state space and/or the number of players are large.
 In the exact gradient case, we show that our algorithm finds an $\epsilon$-Nash equilibrium with $O(1/\epsilon^2)$ iteration complexity.
 Such iteration complexity does not explicitly depend on the state space size.
-In the sample-based case, our algorithm works in the function approximation setting, and we prove $O(1/\epsilon^5)$ sample complexity bound in a potentially infinitely large state space.
+In the sample-based case, our algorithm works in the function approximation setting, and we prove $O(1/\epsilon^5)$ sample complexity in a potentially infinitely large state space.
 This appears to be the first result for learning MPGs with function approximation.
-Moreover, we identify a class of independent policy gradient algorithms that enjoys convergence for both zero-sum Markov games and Markov cooperative games, a special case of MPGs, for {\it game-agnostic} players that are oblivious to the types of games being played.
-This finding sheds light on an open question in the literature on the existence of such an algorithm.}
+Moreover, we identify a class of independent policy gradient algorithms that enjoys last-iterate convergence and sublinear Nash regret for both zero-sum Markov games and Markov cooperative games (a special case of MPGs).
+This finding sheds light on an open question in the literature on the existence of such an algorithm.

-\tc{black}{Beyond the open problem raised in \pref{sec: BBW}, our work opens up a number of compelling future directions.
-Extending techniques that offer faster rates for the single-agent policy gradient methods~\citep{xiao2022convergence,lan2021policy} to independent multi-agent problems in Markov cooperative/potential games is a promising direction for future work.
-Another important direction is to investigate independent policy gradient methods for other classes of large-scale Markov games, e.g., linear quadratic Markov zero-sum/cooperative/potential games in which the state/action spaces are continuous.}
+Future directions include extending techniques that offer faster rates for the single-agent policy gradient methods~\citep{lan2021policy,zhan2021policy,xiao2022convergence} to independent multi-agent learning and applying independent policy gradient for other large-scale Markov games.